-Why study Environmental Science at CDU? - Brittany's story
+Why study Environmental science at CDU

 CDU offers the opportunity to learn with a community of passionate people in what I think is one of the most inspiring places in the world.
 We have natural savanna bushland at the back of campus and one of the most visited parks in the Northern Territory at our back door.